-But, it gets a bit annoying having to log in to the Seedrs website to keep a tab on the progress of your investments.
-The addition of native apps will definitely add to the convenience and overall user experience.
+But, it was a hassle having to log in to the Seedrs website to keep a tab on the progress of your investments.
+I also mentioned that adding native apps will add to the convenience and overall user experience.

-This review is based on my own experience using Seedrs, so it might not be enough to conclude how good (or bad) it is.
-So let’s look at a few real user reviews on Trustpilot.
+This review is based on my experience using Seedrs, so it might not be enough to conclude how good (or bad) it is.
+So, let’s look at a few actual user reviews on Trustpilot.

 Let’s look at the negative feedback as well.

-5% rated their experience as Average and 7% rated it as Poor or Bad.
+6% rated their experience as 3-star and 7% rated it worth 2-star or 1-star rating.

 Customer Support Delays